 These 7 easy tips summarize my beliefs on how to live a healthy life.
 In a recent motivation talk, an attendee asked me for a succinct list of the things we should care for if we wanted to live longer.
 Well, I frankly have no idea about how to live longer, nor about how to look younger (plastic surgery perhaps?).
 However, I have 7 easy tips we could pay attention to if we want a healthy life:Read more

 The initial answer against fear and panic would be psychological stress.
 Typically, this reaction causes anxiety, wakes up panic and lost of self-confidence.
 In this post I’ll list 10 tips to deal with panic and stress.
 Fear and panic have their roots in circumstances and settings which we feel are no longer under our control.
 When we are dealing with a lot of variables simultaneously, the mind tends to flood with negative thoughts regarding our fears about not being able to handle the situation willingly.
 All humans have instincts, and we all share most of them in different stages.
 Stress, therefore, is a state of the body and mind reacting to a perceived danger.
 Ideally, such alert state would wake up reflexes for coping with danger and problems.
 However, when the alert becomes too big (for internal or external reasons), it has an opposite, paralyzing and unhealthy effect.
 Now, why did that happen?
 Think of your mind as a computer disk.
 You store all your information there, but some processes have allowed it to receive garbage information.
 You have to remove such garbage from your disk, and restore it to its original state.

-Hello, this is the first content post in You can’t stop dreaming.
+Hello, this is the first content post in You can’t stop the journey.
 Here, we’ll speak about achieving personal goals.
 First, do you know what a goal is?
 According to Wikipedia’s entry:

 An objective or goal is a personal or organizational desired end point in development.
 It is usually endeavored to be reached in finite time by setting deadlines.